AvanaPY/DV2606_Lab2/README.md

 # Files

 `gaussjordancuda.a` is the CUDA Gauss-Jordan implementation.
 See below for new flags you can use when running the program.

+By default this uses a matrix of 2048x2048 and block dimensions of 32x32, i.e 1024 threads per block.

 `oddevensortcu.a` is the CUDA odd-even-sort implementation that uses multi-kernel calls.

+By default this uses a list of 2^19 items.

 `oddevensort_one_block_block.a` is the CUDA odd-even-sort implementation that uses a single kernel call and divides the array into chunks and maps each thread to a chunk.

+By default this uses a list of 100 000 items as 2^19 items takes too long to compute.

 `oddevensort_one_block_stride.a` is the CUDA odd-even-sort implementation that uses a single kernel call and divides using strides rather than chunks to map threads to pairs.

+By default this uses a list of 100 000 items as 2^19 items takes a long time compute.

-# Featured new flags in Gauss-Jordan CUDA
+# New features in Gauss-Jordan CUDA

+## Flags

 * `-t` controlls the amount of threads to use for each dimension of a 2D block of threads.
 The total amount of threads per block is the square of this number, i.e `-t 4` would use a 4x4 blocks, i.e 16 threads per block.